 X Signs of Y

-21 signs that you might be a Clutterbug by Jacquie Ross
+21 signs that you might be a Clutterbug by Jacquie Ross is a good example.

 An In-Depth Analysis of X Technique or Theory